Skip to content

 • Which practices are causing the most emissions.

 “We should understand where our footprint lies -- geographically and product wise -- and then within the product, be able to drill down to what are the sources.
-Is it mainly coming from methane emissions, fertilisers, or tillage practices, and how does it vary across regions?”
+Is it mainly coming from methane emissions, fertilizers, or tillage practices, and how does it vary across regions?”

 • Zero in on the actionable opportunities: An enterprise must identify the actions that will lead to the greatest impact.
 “It’s important to identify the actionable opportunities.
 Where is the technology already available?
 Where do we have the scale and reach?
 In some of our supply chains, we are working closely with farmers on livelihood projects.
 That’s an immediate entry point.
 In other supply chains, we have to ask ourselves, do we want to get closer to these farmers and work with them directly?
 Or do we want to engage with banks, with creative financing mechanisms, longer-term patient loans that will enable farmers to invest in their soils?
 This will take a few years to pay back but it will pay back.